No Notifications to show at the moment. Check back later!

 But he has always had an attack-minded attitude, and ended up the second highest scoring defender in club history after Ronald Koeman.
 Perhaps his most famous goal was the one in the 6-2 victory at the Santiago Bernabéu in 2009.

-Playing a total of 669 games for the club, he won a wealth of titles, famously saying on the day of his retirement on 3 November 2022 that "that little boy's dreams came true."
+Playing a total of 669 games for the club, which left him fifth on the all time list of appearances at the time of his retirement, he won a wealth of titles, famously saying on the day of his retirement on 3 November 2022 that "that little boy's dreams came true."

 3 Club World Cups (2009/10, 2011/12 & 2015/16)